kalaspuff/tomodachi/README.rst

   Related to the above mentioned filter policy, the ``aws_sns_sqs_publish`` function (which is used for publishing messages) can specify "message attributes" using the ``message_attributes`` keyword argument.
 Values should be specified as a simple ``dict`` with keys and values.
 Example: ``{"event": "order_paid", "paid_amount": 100, "currency": "EUR"}``.

   The ``visibility_timeout`` value will set the queue attribute ``VisibilityTimeout`` if specified.
-To use already defined values for a queue (default), do not supply any value to the ``visiblity_timeout`` keyword – ``tomodachi`` will then not modify the visibility timeout.
+To use already defined values for a queue (default), do not supply any value to the ``visibility_timeout`` keyword – ``tomodachi`` will then not modify the visibility timeout.

   Similarly the values for ``dead_letter_queue_name`` in tandem with the ``max_receive_count`` value will modify the queue attribute ``RedrivePolicy`` in regards to the potential use of a dead-letter queue to which messages will be delivered if they have been picked up by consumers ``max_receive_count`` number of times but haven't been deleted from the queue.
 The value for ``dead_letter_queue_name`` should either be a ARN for an SQS queue, which in that case requires the queue to have been created in advance, or a alphanumeric queue name, which in that case will be set up similar to the queue name you specify in regards to prefixes, etc. Both ``dead_letter_queue_name`` and ``max_receive_count`` needs to be specified together, as they both affect the redrive policy.
-To diable the use of DLQ, use a ``None`` value for the ``dead_letter_queue_name`` keyword and the ``RedrivePolicy`` will be removed from the queue attribute.
+To disable the use of DLQ, use a ``None`` value for the ``dead_letter_queue_name`` keyword and the ``RedrivePolicy`` will be removed from the queue attribute.
 To use the already defined values for a queue, do not supply any values to the keyword arguments in the decorator. ``tomodachi`` will then not modify the queue attribute and leave it as is.

   Depending on the service ``message_envelope`` (previously named ``message_protocol``) attribute if used, parts of the enveloped data would be distributed to different keyword arguments of the decorated function.
 It's usually safe to just use ``data`` as an argument.
 You can also specify a specific ``message_envelope`` value as a keyword argument to the decorator for specifying a specific enveloping method to use instead of the global one set for the service.